CONCUSSION AND TRAUMATIC BRAIN INJURY REHABILITATION

 Seek a health care professional’s assistance if you or someone you know, present with any of the following conditions:

 If someone you care about has survived a TBI and is exhibiting some of the symptoms we have identified above, you may feel helpless.
 It is hard to watch a loved one struggle, especially if it extends to speech and memory impairment, or chronic pain.
+There are ways that you can help them with their injury rehabilitation.

 Here is what you can do to help: